Year-round volunteers mobilize students to get involved with Operation Christmas Child

 This article is part of our January series highlighting year-round volunteers who serve through Operation Christmas Child.

-Please note: The Student Relations volunteer position is new for 2016 and available only in select states.
+Please note: The Student Relations volunteer position is new and available only in select states.